bigbio/pgdb/docs/output.md

 The COSMIC or cBioPortal variants are downloaded automatically from these resources.
 The accessions of those proteins are:

-* `COSMIC:ANXA3_ENST00000503570:p.A67T:Substitution-Missense` - Accession of the protein includes the position of the aminoacid variant.
+* `COSMIC:ANXA3_ENST00000503570:p.A67T:Substitution-Missense` - Accession of the protein includes the position of the amino acid variant.

 ### Decoy